What is Blepharoplasty?

 - Older than they really are, especially when drooping lids start to make the eyes look smaller

-A blepharoplasty is a great way for Washington, DC, patients to eliminate these issues and get the eyelids back to their normal appearance.
-With a few quick incisions, Dr. Porter can cut away excess tissue to get the upper lids out of the patient’s line of sight or fix the drooping bags of the lower lids.
-After extraneous tissue has been removed, she will then tighten and lift the lids so they rest in a natural position.
+A blepharoplasty is a great way for patients to eliminate these issues and get the eyelids back to their normal appearance.
+With a few quick incisions, Drs.
+Porter and Sitapara can cut away excess tissue to get the upper lids out of the patient’s line of sight or fix the drooping bags of the lower lids.
+After extraneous tissue has been removed, they will then tighten and lift the lids so they rest in a natural position.

 After blepharoplasty, patients’ eyes will look much more open and brighter.
 The skin around their eyes will also be tighter and smoother, as any fat deposits can be removed during the surgery.
-Finally, Dr. Porter can smooth out the transition between the upper cheek and lower eyelid to restore a youthful contour to the patient.
+Finally, our doctors can smooth out the transition between the upper cheek and lower eyelid to restore a youthful contour to the patient.

 Book Your Consultation

-Patients from Washington, DC, Maryland, and Northern Virginia choose CCFPS in part because we are a specialty practice focused primarily on facial aesthetics.
-Dr. Porter s a double board-certified physician with extensive training and experience in facial procedures, including blepharoplasty.
-As your doctor, she will prioritize your safety and comfort, work with you to define your goals, and provide you with a natural-looking and attractive outcome.
+Patients from choose CCFPS in part because we are a specialty practice focused primarily on facial aesthetics.
+Our doctors hold extensive training and experience in facial procedures, including blepharoplasty.
+As your doctor, they will prioritize your safety and comfort, work with you to define your goals, and provide you with a natural-looking and attractive outcome.

 Blepharoplasty can subtly but substantially reduce signs of aging and fatigue with a single targeted surgery.
-To talk with a board-certified surgeon about the procedure, contact CCFPS for an appointment in the Washington, DC area at (301) 200-4153.
+To talk with a board-certified surgeon about the procedure, contact CCFPS for an appointment at (301) 652-8191.